Charcoal-SE/helios/README.md

 ## What is this?

-This document describes the proposed architecture for a central SmokeDetector databsae.
+This document describes the proposed architecture for a central SmokeDetector database.
 As a proof of concept, there are a few areas that are not finished but these are described in the [Work to do](#work-to-do) section.

 This project is tentatively named *Helios*.